 How Much Do You Spend?

-Finding out how much you earn is much easier than learning what you spend because there are so many small variables that people don’t track.
+Finding out how much you earn is much easier than determining your total expenses because there are so many small variables to consider.

 - How much do you spend annually for gum?

 - What do you pay for haircuts (including tips)?